colonelPanic2/sp2023-445/notebooks/luis/README.md

 We're testing the power consumption of the motors under weights of up to 1.3kg.
 We need to know if our new approach with the Pi battery and the PCB/motors battery combined with buck converters will be able to provide a sufficient power supply to move the design and power the PCB components at maximum power consumption for up to 45 minutes.

 The car motors can move at a moderate speed while carrying 1.3kg and with a supply voltage of 5V at 0.7A.
 We expect the pincer motors and the rest of the PCB to consume no more than 1A at any given point in time.
-So if we convert the supply voltage down to 5V and use 2 buck converters with a current capacity of about 1A each, we whould be able to run the design with maximum power consumption for about (11.1-5)(5.2)/(5)(1.7) = 3.7 hours, where 5 is subtracted from the battery voltage because 5V is the minimum cutoff voltage that can be supplied to the converters.
+So if we convert the supply voltage down to 5V and use 2 buck converters with a current capacity of about 1A each, we whould be able to run the design with maximum power consumption for about 11.1x5.2/(5x1.7) = 6.8 hours.
-####DOUBLE-CHECK THE CUTOFF VOLTAGE FOR THE CONVERTERS

 # 2023-03-13 - Fetching subsystem rough draft